-Illinois Extension, Edgar County may provide financial assistance for members who attend regional, state, and national 4-H events, as funds are available.
-All event assistance opportunities are announced in the weekly eblast sent to 4-H families and on Facebook.
+Illinois Extension, Edgar County may provide financial assistance for members who attend regional, state and national 4-H events, as funds are available.
+All event assistance opportunities are announced in the Green Pride Press, our county 4-H newsletter or the weekly eblast.
 Assistance for 4-H Camp require the 4-H'er to write a short essay due to the Extension Office by May 1.